 Planning to achieve a “dry month” away from alcohol?

-These Sober October tips will help you to actually enjoy it.
+These tips for Dry January or Sober October will help you to actually enjoy it.
 Surely that’s preferable to spending a grumpy month feeling like you’re missing out?

 Before we start, let’s get into the basics.

 - Tips for Sober October